inf3rno/javascript-project-template/readme.md

 #### yadda

  - Currently I am using a workaround in the `yadda.conf.js` to support an IntelliJ plugin.
 Details here: https://github.com/acuminous/yadda/issues/196 .
 Maybe the author writes the cucumber.js IntelliJ plugin for Yadda as well and we don't have to use the cucumber.js directory structure and step definition style.
 I sent an email to the author about this, but he did not respond yet.
- - Currently I am using a workaround in the `yadda` library to support the nodejs `fs` lib more or less by karma.
-Details here: https://github.com/acuminous/yadda/issues/58#issuecomment-193975789 .
-Maybe Yadda developers implement this feature in the future, so we don't have to patch the lib after installing it with npm.
+ - Currently I am using my yadda fork, which supports karma.
+Sooner or later this will be pulled into the karma project.

 #### mocha